MicrosoftDocs/WSL/WSL/wsl-config.md

 generateHosts = false
 generateResolvConf = false

-# Set whether WSL supports interop process like launching Windows apps and adding path variables.
+# Set whether WSL supports interop processes like launching Windows apps and adding path variables.
 Setting these to false will block the launch of Windows processes and block adding $PATH environment variables.
 [interop]
 enabled = false
 appendWindowsPath = false